rehierl/node-tree-outliner/3-1-0-design-2.md

 ## derived statements

 **CLARIFICATION**
-Once closed, a section is fully defined/specified.
-That is, because no subsequent node will, by definition, have any further effect on it.
+A closed section can only be understood to represent an empty section, if it was opened and then closed without associating any nodes with it.

+Consequently, it must be considered to be an error, if the section's state is "initialized" when it is about to be closed.
+Otherwise, the contents of a section would have to be understood as being "undefined".
+That is, no statements can be made about the contents of a closed section that was never open.
+After all, "undefined" is not equal to "empty".

 **CLARIFICATION**
-A section can not be re-opened.
+It is not allowed to re-initialize, or re-open a closed section.

 The "closed" state, and the corresponding rules, can therefore also be seen to represent a guarantee that a closed section will not change any further.

 This guarantee is critical to an efficient TOC generator, because it allows to drop a section object once the corresponding section is closed and once the the